digitaldangal/Clothing-Marketplace/Readme.md

 ### Project Stricture / Features
 These are some of the features that I plan on tackling as I build this project
-- [ ] Registered Domain Name --> streetwearboutiques.com
+- [X] Registered Domain Name --> streetwearboutiques.com
-- [ ] Breaking Down Wire-frames into React components (using styled components)
 - [ ] Create a REST API using Node
 - [ ] Registration
     - [X] Oauth